PecPocket/PecPocket/backend/Backend Documentation.md

     returns -
     {
-        "code" : 200
+        "code" : x
     }
-    for successful insertion
+    x -> 200 if addition of auth is successful x -> 405 if auth of respective SID already exists

  ## 8. To Update Auth